jimnarey/amiga-600-build/README.md

 Once the partitions have been defined, click OK.

-Select ‘Save Changes to Drive’ and click ‘Exit’.
+Select **Save Changes to Drive** and click **Exit**.
 Reboot the system if asked to do so.
 If the newly partitioned DH0 and DH1 do not appear in the main Workbench window then reboot the emulator.

-If using an HDF file and the partitions still do not appear following a reboot, ensure that the ‘Full drive/RDB mode’ checkbox is selected in the HDF file’s properties dialog for the HDF file.
+If using an HDF file and the partitions still do not appear following a reboot, ensure that the **Full drive/RDB mode** checkbox is selected in the HDF file’s properties dialog for the HDF file.

 ### Format the Partitions

-Format DH0 by clicking on it and selecting ‘Format’ from the ‘Icons’ menu.
-Give it a name (e.g. ‘System’, it will be the boot partition) and select ‘Quick Format’.
+Format DH0 by clicking on it and selecting **Format** from the ‘Icons’ menu.
+Give it a name (e.g. ‘System’, it will be the boot partition) and select **Quick Format**.
 Carry out the same process for the other partitions, giving each a different name.

 ### Install Workbench

-To install Workbench to the newly formatted boot partition double-click the Install2.1 disk, double-click the Install2.1 directory and double-click ‘English’.
+To install Workbench to the newly formatted boot partition double-click the **Install2.1** disk icon, double-click the **Install2.1** drawer icon and double-click on the icon for your chosen language.

-Select ‘Intermediate’ and click on ‘Proceed with Install’
+Select **Intermediate** and click on **Proceed with Install**

 Click through the following dialog boxes until the installer states which partition it intends to install Workbench to.
 If this is not the DH0/System partition then change it.